Harold Ramirez Player Props: Rays vs. Mariners

 Harold Ramirez At The Plate

-- Ramirez has had at least one RBI in 38.7% of his games this season (24 of 62), with two or more RBI 10 times (16.1%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Ramirez has driven home a run in 24 games this season (38.1%), including more than one RBI in 15.9% of his games and producing three or more of his team's runs on one occasion..

-- In 45.2% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (4.8%).
+- He has scored in 28 games this season (44.4%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.